Wells Fargo board faces peculiar problem after lukewarm shareholder vote

-BOSTON/PONTE VEDRA BEACH, Fla., April 25 (Reuters) - Wells Fargo & Co's directors face an unusual and difficult task after shareholders rebuffed most of them: reformulating the board in a way that satisfies investors without causing more chaos.
+BOSTON/PONTE VEDRA BEACH, Fla.
+(Reuters) - Wells Fargo & Co's directors face an unusual and difficult task after shareholders rebuffed most of them: reformulating the board in a way that satisfies investors without causing more chaos.

 Chairman Stephen Sanger said no directors will step down immediately, even after a dozen fell short of a traditional threshold of shareholder confidence at the bank's dramatic annual meeting on Tuesday.
 But sources said some directors nearing a mandatory retirement age may speed up plans to leave, as the board begins a gradual turnover.